 Hotels and motels, NAICS Industry Subsector Code 721 (Accommodation), are also NO LONGER eligible as an International Trade Loan.

 The point here is to not be too fancy with this new provision.
 As John Wooden once proclaimed “If you keep too busy learning the tricks of the trade, you may never learn the trade.”

 SBA 504 Loan Debenture Rate for September For 20 year debentures, the debenture rate is only 1.05% but note rate is 1.07% and the effective yield is 2.366%.

 For 25 year debentures, the debenture rate is only 1.15% but note rate is 1.167% and the effective yield is 2.410%.

 AHEAD OF THE YIELD CURVE

-Here is a summary of net payroll employment and this week’s interesting little table of data:
+Here is what capacity utilization has been doing and this week’s interesting little table of data:

 What does all this mean?

 Last month capacity utilization rose 2.1 percentage points to 70.6%.
 This is 9.2 percentage points below the long run average.
 Back in April it was at an all-time low of 64.9 percent.